DeepHiveMind/Modern_E2E_ServerlessDataPipeline_NextGenDataLake/README.md

 This indicates that all jobs have been run and orchestrated successfully.

+<a name="Modern-DataPipeline-workflow-implementation"></a>
-# Example/ Sample project - Modern Data Pipeline Workflow implementation
+# Example Implementation - Modern Data Pipeline Workflow implementation

 For our example, we'll use two publicly-available [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) datasets.
 The first dataset is a [sales pipeline dataset](samples/SalesPipeline_QuickSightSample.csv) (Sales dataset) that contains a list of slightly above 20K sales opportunity records for a fictitious business.
 Each record has fields that specify: